 Our Scientific Applications Support team has assembled a list of frequently asked questions to help you find answers quickly.
 Filter using one or more categories to focus on specific topics, or use the search bar to perform a text search.

 Cas9 nuclease, derived from S. pyogenes, recognizes a PAM sequence of NGG that is found directly downstream of the target sequence in the genomic DNA, on the non-target strand.

-Anders C, Niewoehner O, et al. (2014) Structural basis of PAM-dependent target DNA recognition by the Cas9 endonuclease.
+1. Anders C, Niewoehner O, Duerst A, Jinek M. Structural basis of PAM-dependent target DNA recognition by the Cas9 endonuclease.
 Nature.
-513(7519):569-573.
+2014;513(7519):569-573.

 *RUO—For research use only.
 Not for use in diagnostic procedures.
 Unless otherwise agreed to in writing, IDT does not intend for these products to be used in clinical applications and does not warrant their fitness or suitability for any clinical diagnostic use.
 Purchaser is solely responsible for all decisions regarding the use of these products and any associated regulatory or legal obligations.